Commercial Litigation Costs and Recovery of the Same

 Contact Us Today

-The general rule on costs is that the loser pays the winner’s costs; however, the Court can apply their discretion in making an alternative cost order in litigation.
+The general rule on costs is that the losing party pays the winning party’s costs; however, the Court can apply their discretion in making an alternative cost order in litigation.
 Should there be express costs awards stated within the damages settlement, then this will usually apply to the case, for example, if the main action was to be settled by way of Part 36 Offer.

 The Court applies its discretion in making a Costs Order and will usually consider the following factors when assessing how costs are to be awarded: